plausible/docs/docs/stats-api.md

 #### Filtering by pageview goals

-Pageview goals are a convenient way to see pageviews for a specific page path in the Plausible dashboard.
-To filter by a pageview goal in Stats API, use a filter like this: `event:page==/your-page`.
-Do note that this will also match with custom events completed on the specified page path.
-If you only want pageviews, you should also add a `event:name==pageview` filter to your query.
+[Pageview goals](/pageview-goals) are a convenient way to see pageviews for a specific page path in the Plausible dashboard.
+To filter by a pageview goal in Stats API, simply use a filter like this: `event:page==/your-page`.
+As in your dashboard, you can use [wildcards](/pageview-goals#pageview-goals-support-wildcards) like `event:page==/blog**` to represent pageview goals that match with multiple paths.

 ## Endpoints